 Associate Professor of Law

-Professor Boddie joined the Rutgers faculty in 2013 from the NAACP Legal Defense & Educational Fund, Inc. (LDF) where she served as director of litigation and oversaw LDF’s nationwide litigation program, including its advocacy in several major Supreme Court and federal appellate cases.
-From 1999-2005, she litigated complex affirmative action, employment, and school desegregation cases and also served as LDF’s Director of Education and as an Associate Director of Litigation.
-She is a frequent public speaker and has appeared on television and radio programs and lectured at various law schools around the country regarding civil rights matters.
+A nationally-regarded expert in civil rights, Elise Boddie joined the faculty of Rutgers Law School–Newark in 2013 as an Associate Professor of Law where she teaches constitutional law, civil rights, and state and local government law.
+Previously, she was the director of litigation for the NAACP Legal Defense & Educational Fund, Inc. (LDF) and supervised LDF’s nationwide litigation program, including its advocacy in several major Supreme Court and federal appellate cases.
+From 1999-2005, she litigated complex affirmative action, employment, economic justice, and school desegregation cases and argued in the Eighth and Eleventh Circuits.
+During this period, she also served as LDF’s Director of Education and as an Associate Director of Litigation.
+She is a frequent public speaker and has appeared on MSNBC, NBC Nightly News, Democracy Now, and National Public Radio, among other television and radio programs.

 “The Sins of Innocence in Standing Doctrine,” 68 Vanderbilt L. Rev. __ (forthcoming, March 2015)